-If you’re interested in a particular aspect of PureVPN, you can jump to a particular section by using the navigation bar at the top of the page.
-Otherwise, just keep scrolling for our full PureVPN review.
+Do note that if you just want to see specific parts of the review, you can jump to a section you want by using the navigation bar at the top of the page.

 PureVPN 1-minute review